auth0-training/labs-node-working-with-multi-factor-authentication/README.md

 [![Auth0 Training](https://cdn.auth0.com/website/training/labs/ilt/auth0training-okta.png "Auth0 Training by Okta")](https://training.auth0.com)

-# Lab Node Working with Connections
+# Lab Node Working with Multi-factor Authentication

-A connection is a relationship between Auth0 and a source of users.
-In this hands-on lab, learners will practice the necessary steps to enable a Social connection.
+In this hands-on lab, you’ll enable different authentication factor types in your tenant in order to enforce MFA.
+You will also create rules to trigger MFA for users.

 ## Requirements